VitorVilela7/SMW-SA1-Pack/README.md

 will not work.
 If you already edited your ROM with Lunar Magic it won't work either.

-Apply the sa1.asm patxh using [Asar](https://github.com/RPGHacker/asar).
+Apply the sa1.asm patch using [Asar](https://github.com/RPGHacker/asar).
 You don't need to expand your ROM manually, the tool automatically does that for you.